nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 - gsys::SystemJob::invoke
 - sead::Job0<Lp::Sys::Actor>::invoke

-gsys, LayerJob are graphics related tasks so ignore them.
+Here, methods with gsys or LayerJob do graphics related tasks so we can ignore them.
+Then the following job is left.

-Then there are two functions left.

 - sead::Job0<Lp::Sys::Actor>::invoke

-The lead:Job0<Lp::Sys::Actor>::invoke function continues to execute the function as in the image.
+The method above will call sead::Delegate<Lp::Sys::Actor>::invoke and sead::Delegate<Lp::Sys::Actor>::invoke will call the following function

 - Lp::Sys::Actor::actorSysCalc

-그림으로 표현하면 다음과 같다.
+This can be illustrated as below

 ![Untitled](./img/4.png)